Dental Implants – Olympia & Chehalis, WA

 Dental implants are changing the way people live!
 With them, people are rediscovering the comfort and confidence to eat, speak, laugh, and enjoy life.

 Our doctors have received extensive training in Implantology through their additional 3 year specialty training program in periodontology following their dental school education.
-Dr. Coppin and Dr. Easley lecture and participate in study clubs that cover many topics of implants including enhancing aesthetics of the implant teeth and maintaining the health of the implants for life.
+Dr. Coppin lectures and participates in study clubs that cover many topics of implants including enhancing aesthetics of the implant teeth and maintaining the health of the implants for life.